kkakkkka/kkakkkka/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on my study.
-- 🌱 I’m currently learning in sysu.
+- 🌱 I’m currently learning in Sun Yat-sen University.
 - 👯 I’m looking to collaborate on computer vision.
 - 🤔 I’m looking for help with computer vision.
 - 💬 Ask me about anything you want to know.